GSA-TTS/FAC/docs/architecture/decisions/notes.md

 ## Questions
-- If we use JSON Schema to store the question copy and validation rules for a given form-year, is there a reason to have a database model for that data, or should we just store it as JSON?
+- If we use JSON Schema to store the question copy and validation rules for a given form-year, is there a reason to have a database model for `SingleAuditCheclist` data, or should we just store it as JSON?
   - Downsides to maintaining a database model alongside a JSON Schema:
     - Each time a new JSON Schema is created for a new fiscal year, a new database model will also need to created, leading to a continually growing collection of models/database tables (e.g., `SingleAuditChecklist_2019`, `SingleAuditChecklit_2020`, `SingleAuditChecklist_2021`, etc)
     - Maintaining field/validation parity between the JSON Schema and database model for each year will be difficult and tedious to manage without introducing bugs